jbannick/hellokata-java/src/log4j2/hellolog4j2mod/README.md

 05:05:10.800 [main] DEBUG kata.app.HelloLog4J2Mod - This is a debugging entry
 05:05:10.800 [main] WARN  kata.app.HelloLog4J2Mod - This is a warning entry
 05:05:10.800 [main] ERROR kata.app.HelloLog4J2Mod - This is an error entry

+A file named hellolog4j2.log should be written to your ./logs directory.
+Note that, by default, Log4J2 appends to existing log files.